 C# provides us many ways to safely handle shared resources from than one threads/tasks.
-In this blog post we will discuss the different types that exist (and they are many), the different programming patterns they are used for, their benefits and their drawbacks.
+In this blog post we will discuss some of the different types that exist (and they are many), the different programming patterns they are used for, their benefits and their drawbacks.

 One of the big new features introduced with C# 7 is the ValueTuple.